“Coronavirus. The Economy. What do we do now?!”

 The best time to mitigate the effects of unforeseen economic turbulence isn’t in the midst of it – but rather, well beforehand.
 In marketing, there are what I refer to as “short game” tactics and “long game” tactics.
 Those tactics shared above are short game, but the most astute practices have been executing “long game” tactics for some time now that are serving them well in the midst of this knee-jerk economy.

 Just a few examples of tactics that, when executed with 6-12 months of lead time, that are serving a select few aesthetic providers with foresight very well…

 - Membership programs that ensure consistent and continuing revenue.

 - Planning ad spend for Q4 of last year in accordance with an expected drop in leads during Q1 and Q2 of this year.

 - Developing a brand to attract affluent consumers who are less price-sensitive in challenging market conditions.
-(I won’t lie, this is my unrivaled personal favorite “long-game” tactic, because I have seen it time and time again.
-As an example, one of my clients, who serves Asian-Canadian patients has seen no downturn in her patient flow, despite having among the most premium pricing in her market, because her brand and positioning, along with marketing efforts, were correctly executed from the outset)
+(I won’t lie, this is my unrivaled personal favorite “long game” tactic, because I have seen it work time and time again.
+As an example, one of my clients, who serves Asian-Canadian patients, has seen no downturn in her patient flow, despite having among the most premium pricing in her market, because her brand and positioning, along with her marketing efforts, were correctly executed from the outset)